aint/jblog/README.md

+## Stack of Technologies ##
+ * JDK 1.6 (in code not using JDK 7 features)
+ * Git
+ * Tomcat 7
+ * Maven 3
+ * MySQL 5.1
+ * Hibernate 3 with annotation based configuration
+ * JSR-303 (Hibernate Validation)
+ * Servlets as controllers
+ * JSP for view
+ * SLF4J + Logback for logging
+ * Velocity for templates
+ * TestNG as a testing framework
+ * Mockito as a mock framework
+ * H2 Database in-memory database for unit testing DAOs and other database code
+ * Sonar for managing code quality

 ## Guidelines for Contributing ##
 Contributions from the community are essential in keeping jblog (any Open Source project really) strong and successful.
 While we try to keep requirements for contributing to a minimum, there are a few guidelines we ask that you mind.